-The Supervisory Board and management team at BBI work well together, in full respect of their assigned mandates, which is reflected in the Bank's excellent performance.
+The Supervisory Board and management team at BBI work very well together, in full respect of their assigned mandates, which is reflected in the Bank's excellent performance.
 As we move forward, the Board will continue to focus on maintaining high standards of corporate governance and constructive engagement with management.
+We believe that BBI will continue its strong growth and market outperformance in the future as well.

-On behalf of the Supervisory Board, I would like to express my appreciation to BBI's shareholders, Board Members, the management of the Bank and its more than 340 employees for the extraordinary efforts put into making BBI a success.
+On behalf of the Supervisory Board, I would like to express my appreciation to BBI's shareholders, Board Members, the Management of the Bank and its employees for the extraordinary efforts put into making BBI a success.
 We acknowledge their contribution and thank them for their commitment to our success.
-Last but not least we would like to thank our clients and partners for their continued loyalty and generous support.
+Last but not least, we would like to thank our clients and partners for their continued loyalty and generous support.

-Abdulaziz Ahmed Al Muhairi
+Abdulaziz Ahmed Al Mheiri